-Allan Mountain is a P2K in the southern Bitterroot Range, one of the lower foothills sitting in Idaho as the Bitterroots pivot to become the Beaverheads, but it’s still a prominent mountain nevertheless.
-It’s reached via a good trail to Allan Lake for around 10-11+ miles round trip (my measurements not exact because I cut off a bit of the trail on the way down), and around 3000 ft of elevation gain.
-Great views of the Bitterroots, Beaverheads, Salmon River and Clearwater Mountains.
+Allan Mountain is a P2K summit in the southern Bitterroot Range, one of the lower foothills sitting in Idaho as the Bitterroots pivot to become the Beaverheads, but it’s still a prominent mountain.
+It is reached via a good trail to Allan Lake for around 10-11+ miles round trip (my measurements are not exact because I cut off a bit of the trail on the descent), and about 3,000 feet of elevation gain.
+Great views of the Bitterroots, Beaverheads, Salmon River Mountains and Clearwater Mountains.

 Washington mountaineer Ken Jones provided the following valuable update: